leonzh2k/GameSurveyWebsite/README.md

 # GameSurvey

-A survey about the game Team Fortress 2, made with Vanilla HTML, CSS, and JavaScript
+A questionaire about the game Team Fortress 2, made with Vanilla HTML, CSS, and JavaScript

 View at: https://leonzh2k.github.io/GameSurvey/